fulfillmenttools/fulfillmenttools-sdk-typescript/README.md

 ```bash
 $ npm run lint
 ```

 ## 👉 Usage

-This software is published on [npmjs.com](https://www.npmjs.com/package/@fulfillmenttools/fulfillmenttools-sdk-typescript)
+This software is published on [npmjs.com](https://www.npmjs.com/package/@fulfillmenttools/fulfillmenttools-sdk-typescript).
+The package contains both an ESM and a CommonJS build.

-Here's a little example how to use it in TypeScript:
+Here's a little example how to create a client instance in TypeScript:

 ```typescript
 import { FftApiClient, FftOrderService, OrderForCreation } from '@fulfillmenttools/fulfillmenttools-sdk-typescript';